 The Sexual 2

-Sexual 2s long to find the Essential Quality of Love through their romantic relationships and attractions.
-They have a coquettish persona, and know how to turn up the intrigue and sexual tension while still retaining a “good” image.
+Sexual Twos long to find the Essential Quality of Love through their romantic relationships and attractions.
+Sexual Twos often have a coquettish persona, and they typically know how to turn up the intrigue and sexual tension while still retaining a “good” image.

-They struggle with craving nearly constant attention from the object of their desire and learned how to be attention-grabbing to keep it.
-This betrays an deep-seated insecurity around their genuine attractiveness and about their ability to maintain that attraction over a period of time.
-They might be physically beautiful but have severe insecurities that their personality is repellant, or they might worry they can’t keep attraction and passion intense enough, whether or not this is a real concern of their partner.
+Sexual Twos often struggle with craving nearly constant attention from the object of their desire and have learned how to be attention-grabbing in order to keep it.
+This betrays an often deep-seated insecurity around their own genuine attractiveness and about their ability to maintain that attraction over a period of time.
+They might be physically beautiful but have severe insecurities that their personality is repellant, or they might simply worry that they themselves can’t keep attraction and passion intense enough, whether or not this is a real concern of their partner.

-When attracted to someone, they may try to force a relationship in a variety of ways.
-Even relatively balanced twos have a difficult time not being in a relationship, so infatuation based on little is a frequent occurrence.
-They may talk themselves into being attracted to certain people to force the chemistry.
-The sexual drive combined with their pride manifests as over-doing efforts to attract, allure, and occupy their partner’s attention while not being real with themselves about the true state of their attraction.
-They may have so much emotional reactivity around losing their partner’s interest they may be unaware if they have lost attraction to their partner instead.
+When attracted to someone, Sexual Twos may try to force a relationship in a variety of ways.
+Even relatively balanced Sexual Twos have a difficult time not being in a relationship, so infatuation based on very little is a frequent occurrence.
+They may even talk themselves into being attracted to certain people in order to force the chemistry.
+The Sexual Drive combined with the Pride of Two often manifests as over-doing efforts to attract, allure, and occupy their partner’s attention while often not being real with themselves about the true state of their own attraction.
+They may have so much emotional reactivity around losing their partner’s interest that they may be unaware if they themselves have lost attraction to their partner instead.

-If imbalanced, they throw themselves at any potential partner who reciprocates, or whose attraction is difficult to earn.
-They will choose partners who aren’t up to their intellectual and emotional level, take them for granted, or who reinforce a negative psychological status quo.
-When insecurity around desirability sets in, they become invasive, in trying to receive sex and attention as reassurance, and acting out intense possessiveness, jealousy, and control.
-When unbalanced, they engage in exaggerated displays of love, attraction, devotion, and simply assume they are the best possible partner for their object of desire.
+Sexual Twos who are imbalanced may throw themselves at any potential partner who reciprocates, or, conversely, at those whose attraction is most difficult to earn.
+This can lend itself to the Sexual Two choosing partners who aren’t up to their intellectual and emotional level, who take them for granted, or who reinforce a negative psychological status quo.
+When insecurity around desirability sets in, the Sexual Two can become invasive, both in terms of trying to receive sex and attention as reassurance, as well as acting out intense possessiveness, jealousy, and control.
+When unbalanced, Sexual Twos can engage in exaggerated displays of love, attraction, devotion, and simply assume that they are the best possible partner for their object of desire.